cloudera/hue/docs/sdk/sdk.md

 #### Styling the Application Window

 CCS.JBrowser is an extension of a MooTools plugin called ART.Browser found in the MooTools ART library, specifically in its widgets collection.
-You can see the version of this running in Hue at [http://github.com/cloudera/art-widgets/](http://github.com/cloudera/art-widgets/).
+You can see the version of this running in HUE at [http://github.com/cloudera/art-widgets/](http://github.com/cloudera/art-widgets/).
 This codebase is still in beta and is light on documentation.
 That's ok, we'll try and tell you what you need to know here.

 The most important thing to know about styling ART.Window is how ART.Sheet works.
 Every component in ART has a CSS selector applied to it, and its styles are derived from values assigned to ART.Sheet.
 Let's look at the default styles that come with ART.Browser.